kbelkna/Project3/entertainment.md

 activeData <- selectData(dataChannelSelect)
 ```

-## Summarizations for data channel *entertainment*
+## Summarizations for the Data Channel *entertainment*

 In this section, we will perform EDA for the data channel entertainment

 ### Data Split

 This section splits the data set into training and test sets for the
 proportion of 70/30.
-The data summarization will be conducted on the
+The data summarizing will be conducted on the
 training set.
 To split the data, the function `createDataPartition()`,
 from `caret` package, was used with the argument `p=0.7` to represent
-80% of the data should be in the split.
+70% of the data should be in the split.
 The function `set.seed(555)` was
 used to fix the random seed.
 The code below shows the creation of
 training and test sets.